 Once you drive home a new 2019 Honda Accord, you’ll want to maintain its top-notch performance for the long haul.
 Following the recommended Honda Accord service schedule will help keep your Accord running smoothly on Tri-Cities streets.
 Discover the services your Accord needs from the experienced team at Walla Walla Valley Honda and, if you find your vehicle…

-Keeping your new 2019 Honda Civic running at its best, you need to keep up with your Honda maintenance schedule.
+Keeping your new Honda Civic fuel economy and performance operating at its best, you need to keep up with your Honda maintenance schedule.
 At Walla Walla Valley Honda, we make it easy by breaking down the Honda Civic maintenance schedule below.
 Review the schedule and our certified technicians will get you in and out in a wink.
-Schedule Service What is…
+Schedule…

 If you find yourself wondering, “How do I check tire tread wear?” don’t worry–Walla Walla Valley Honda has the answers.
 A simple ruler or penny is all you need, and you can check your tire tread depth at home in Tri-Cities!
 Discover the different ways you can check your tread depth below, then contact us at Walla Walla Valley Honda if…